zephyrproject-rtos/zephyr/doc/guides/west/without-west.rst

 If you don't have west installed and your application *does* need one of these repositories, you must set :makevar:`ZEPHYR_MODULES` yourself.
-See :ref:`ext-projs` for details.
+See :ref:`modules` for details.

 Flashing and Debugging
 ----------------------